Ziyue-Yin/Ziyue-Yin-CCA-Mechatronics_2020/README.md

  ![image](https://github.com/Ziyue-Yin/Ziyue-Yin-CCA-Mechatronics_2020/blob/master/week%207/mid%20term%20vehicle.GIF)

- - Then we use the led as an output.
+ - Then we use the led as an output to develop our device.
   ![image](https://github.com/Ziyue-Yin/Ziyue-Yin-CCA-Mechatronics_2020/blob/master/week%207%20/midterm%20pic/251584067709_.pic_hd.jpg)

 ## week6